rfzeg/RoboND-Perception-Project/README.md

 ```

 ## Part 2: Euclidean Clustering for Object Segmentation
-### 1. Apply Euclidean clustering to create separate clusters for individual items
+### 1. Create separate clusters for individual items
+Here I use a use a PCL library function called EuclideanClusterExtraction() to segment the points representing the objects on the table into individual objects.
+At the end of the code block _cluster_indices_ contains a list of indices for each cluster.
+In the next step, I will create a new point cloud to visualize the clusters by assigning a color to each of them.
 ```python
     ## Euclidean Clustering
     # Apply function to convert XYZRGB to XYZ